mrmarkuz/ns8-calcom/README.md

 ## Install

-Instantiate the module with:

-    add-module ghcr.io/mrmarkuz/calcom:latest 1
+The app is installable via Software Center after adding the [mrmarkuz repo](https://repo.mrmarkuz.com/).

 ## Configure

-Configure the FQDN and browse to it.
+Configure the FQDN and browse to it to create an admin user.

 ## Uninstall